-Stabilizing subdivision roads, parking areas, and other on-site vehicle transportation routes immediately after grading reduces erosion caused by construction traffic or runoff.
+Stabilizing subdivision roads, parking areas, and other onsite vehicle transportation routes immediately after grading reduces erosion caused by construction traffic or runoff.

-Roads or parking areas shall be stabilized wherever they are constructed, whether permanent or temporary, for use by construction traffic.

-• High Visibility Fencing (see BMP C103) shall be installed, if necessary, to limit the access of vehicles to only those roads and parking areas that are stabilized.
+- Roads or parking areas shall be stabilized wherever they are constructed, whether permanent or temporary, for use by construction traffic. - High Visibility Fencing (see BMP C103: High Visibility Fence) shall be installed, if necessary, to limit the access of vehicles to only those roads and parking areas that are stabilized.

-- On areas that will receive asphalt as part of the project, install the first lift as soon as possible. - A 6-inch depth of 2- to 4-inch crushed rock, gravel base, or crushed surfacing base course shall be applied immediately after grading or utility installation.
-A 4-inch course of asphalt treated base (ATB) may also be used, or the road/parking area may be paved.
-It may also be possible to use cement or calcium chloride for soil stabilization.
-If cement or cement kiln dust is used for roadbase stabilization, pH monitoring and BMPs (BMPs C252 and C253) are necessary to evaluate and minimize the effects on stormwater.
-If the area will not be used for permanent roads, parking areas, or structures, a 6-inch depth of hog fuel may also be used, but this is likely to require more maintenance.
+- On areas that will receive asphalt as part of the project, install the first lift as soon as possible.
+This is not appropriate when final surface is permeable pavement. - A 6inch depth of 2 to 4inch crushed rock, gravel base, or crushed surfacing base course shall be applied immediately after grading or utility installation.
+A 4inch course of asphalt treated base (ATB) may also be used, or the road/parking area may be paved.
+If the area will not be used for permanent roads, parking areas, or structures, a 6inch depth of hog fuel may also be used, but this is likely to require more maintenance.
 Whenever possible, construction roads and parking areas shall be placed on a firm, compacted subgrade. - Temporary road gradients shall not exceed 15 percent.
 Roadways shall be carefully graded to drain.
-Drainage ditches shall be provided on each side of the roadway in the case of a crowned section, or on one side in the case of a super-elevated section.
-Drainage ditches shall be directed to a sediment control BMP. - Rather than relying on ditches, it may also be possible to grade the road so that runoff sheet-flows into a heavily vegetated area with a well-developed topsoil.
+Drainage ditches shall be provided on each side of the roadway in the case of a crowned section, or on one side in the case of a superelevated section.
+Drainage ditches shall be directed to a sediment control BMP. - Rather than relying on ditches, it may also be possible to grade the road so that runoff sheet flows into a heavily vegetated area with a well-developed topsoil.
 Landscaped areas are not adequate.
-If this area has at least 50 feet of vegetation that water can flow through, then it is generally preferable to use the vegetation to treat runoff, rather than a sediment pond or trap.
-The 50 feet shall not include wetlands or their buffers.
-If runoff is allowed to sheetflow through adjacent vegetated areas, it is vital to design the roadways and parking areas so that no concentrated runoff is created. - Storm drain inlets shall be protected to prevent sediment-laden water entering the storm drain system (see BMP C220).
+If this area has at least 50-feet of vegetation that water can flow through, then it is generally preferable to use the vegetation to treat runoff, rather than a sediment pond or trap.
+The 50-feet shall not include wetlands or their buffers.
+If runoff is allowed to sheet flow through adjacent vegetated areas, it is vital to design the roadways and parking areas so that no concentrated runoff is created. - Storm drain inlets shall be protected to prevent sediment-laden water entering the stormwater drainage system (see BMP C220: Storm Drain Inlet Protection).

-Inspect stabilized areas regularly, especially after large storm events.

-Crushed rock, gravel base, etc. shall be added as required to maintain a stable driving surface and to stabilize any areas that have eroded.

-Following construction, these areas shall be restored to pre-construction condition or better to prevent future erosion.

-Perform street cleaning at the end of each day or more often if necessary.
+- Inspect stabilized areas regularly, especially after large storm events. - Crushed rock, gravel base, hog fuel, etc., shall be added as required to maintain a stable driving surface and to stabilize any areas that have eroded. - Following construction, these areas shall be restored to preconstruction condition or better to prevent future erosion. - Perform street cleaning at the end of each day or more often if necessary.